joshphillipssr/VitePress-Template/docs/index.md

 This is the home page for joshphillipssr.com

 Content will be added here.
 Very soon.
+Like...now.